fujaru/jquery-wheelcolorpicker/README.md

 Backward Compatibility
 ----------------------

-**Version 2.x**

-The new version 3.x is fully compatible with 2.x.

 **Version 1.x**

-To allow smooth transition from version 1.x to 3.x, this version includes most of options and methods from version 1.x which are now declared as *deprecated*.
+To allow smooth transition from version 1.x to 2.x, this version includes most of options and methods from version 1.x which are now declared as *deprecated*.
 You should not depend on these deprecated functions as they can be removed at anytime.
 Feature like CSS theming is not backward compatible though.
 For more information, see [Migration](https://github.com/fujaru/jquery-wheelcolorpicker/wiki/Migration) page.

 - - - - -